brettz9/jhtml/README.md

 JHTML.toJSONString(); // returns a JSON string
 ```

+Note that if you wish to store the JHTML without displaying it,
+you can enclose it within a `<script type="jhtml">` element and
+obtain the content via script (though you could also obtain
+regular JSON in a similar manner or simply use JSON within
+your JavaScript).
+Do not merely add the style `display:none` as
+this will still cause your JHTML content to display for users
+who have disabled CSS.

 If you intend to support older browsers, you will need polyfills for:

 1. Array.prototype.map